RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 # The Cost of Energy

 **Bitcoin** and **Decred** share a common feature in Proof-of-Work (PoW) as the dominant mechanism for issuing new coins and an integral component of the security system.
-PoW ensures that the cost of coin production is rooted to the laws of physics with an associated energy consumption requirement.
-This system enforces that a cryptographic proof which solves the next block is stamped with a provable expendature of computational energy.
-An mental appropriate framework is to consider the mining industry as a market for purchasing coins with power rather than fiat currency.
+PoW ensures that the cost of coin production is rooted to the laws of physics with an associated energy consumption and computational capacity requirements.
+An appropriate mental framework is to consider the mining industry as a market for purchasing coins with power rather than fiat currency.

 **Bitcoin** mining has evolved through several stages with dominant mining hardware progressing from CPUs, GPUs, FPGAs and finally to ASICs chips. **Decred** launched into a market where GPU miners were readily available and thus had an initial difficulty setting equivalent to the estimated hashpower of 256 contemporary GPU chips. **Decred** mining has since progressed to become an ASIC dominated industry [8], [9].